Six Flags Discovery Kingdom: Early operation

 Six Flags Discovery Kingdom opened in 1968 as Marine World, a small zoo in Redwood City, California.
 In the mid-1970s, it merged with a failing land-animal park called Africa USA and became Marine World Africa USA.
 The park eventually moved to a new site in Vallejo, California, opening in 1986.
 The new Marine World opened to visitors in 1986 and remained under control of the non-profit Marine World Foundation.
-In March 1987, actor William Shatner raised money for the California Rare and Endangered Species Preservation Fund by riding a killer whale at the park.
+In March 1987, actor William Shatner raised money for the California Rare and Endangered Species Preservation Fund by riding an Orca at the park.
 The park defaulted on its debt to the city of Vallejo, after which the city took ownership in 1996.

 Conversion to a theme park

 Vallejo hired Premier Parks (now known as Six Flags Entertainment Corporation) to manage the property, upgrade it, and improve its attendance.
 Premier added some non-animal attractions, particularly amusement rides, to increase attendance.
 In 1997, the park added two major ride attractions: Popeye's Seaport and DinoSphere.
 Popeye's Seaport offered eleven children's attractions, including an interactive foam ball play structure and an interactive water play area.
 DinoSphere took the place of the park's Australian Walk-A-Bout attraction (also the former home of the Dinosaurs! attraction).
 DinoSphere was an Iwerks Turbo Theater, capable of seating 100 riders per showing.
 The theater played the Iwerks film Dino Island for its first season of operation.
 The theater has since changed films numerous times.

 The number of amusement rides increased over the next few years, including the addition of several major roller coasters.
 In 1998, the park's name changed again to The New Marine World Theme Park.
 The 1998 season saw the addition of two major roller coasters: Kong and Boomerang: Coast to Coaster.
 Kong was relocated from Opryland Themepark after the park shut down in 1997, and opened at Marine World in May 1998.
 Other major additions that year included Hammerhead Shark, a Zamperla Prototype Hawk 48; VooDoo, A HUSS Top Spin; Monsoon Falls and White Water Safari, Intamin water attractions.
 DinoSphere also received a new ride film, Dino Island II: Escape from Dino Island, which featured improved special effects along with a new storyline.